omeka/omeka-s-enduser/content/Items.md

 If you have more than one media instance for an item, you can reorder them by dragging and drop each media instance block, using the icon of three lines in the upper left corner of the block as the anchor when dragging (click there).

+After you have added media, you can edit and delete it from the [Media](../content/media.md) tab on the left hand navigation.

 ### Item Sets
 Use the dropdown to add the item to an item set.